KILTprotocol/sdk-js/packages/kilt-did/README.md

 })

-// Create a DID operation to replace the authentication key with the new one generated. const didUpdateExtrinsic = await DidChain.getSetKeyExtrinsic( KeyRelationship.authentication,
+// Create a DID operation to replace the authentication key with the new one generated. const didUpdateExtrinsic = await getSetKeyExtrinsic( KeyRelationship.authentication,
   {
     publicKey: newAuthenticationKeyPublicDetails.publicKey,